soitgoes511/soitgoes511.github.io/_posts/2021-06-21-new_start_in_france.markdown

 >"...life is worth much more than gold."

 This is my first blog entry.
 I promise that I will delve into some fun projects down the road.
-I am waiting until we purchase our house to nerd out on some **IOT and pub-sub messaging systems**.
+I am waiting until we purchase our house to nerd out on some **IoT and pub-sub messaging systems**.
 If you read this, thank you. :grin:

 <div style="display: inline-block;">